-2 Applications
+3 Applications

-Means for the development of parallel numerical models of complex phenomena on general polyhedral meshes are provided by data structures and algorithms from the open source package INMOST (Integrated Numerical Modelling Object-oriented Supercomputing Technologies) [17].
+Means for the development of parallel numerical models of complex phenomena on general polyhedral meshes are provided by data structures and algorithms from the open source package Integrated Numerical Modelling Object-oriented Supercomputing Technologies (INMOST) [17].
 FV discretization assumes that the processor possessing a mesh cell has access to data in neighboring cells.
 If a cell adjoins to the boundary of the local submesh associated with a processor, some of its neighbors belong to other processors.
 For each local submesh we generate additional layers of ghost cells composed of these neighbors.
 The ghost cells contain exact copy of data of the associated normal cells.
-The main difference between the ghost cell and the normal cell is that the ghost cell data should be actualized after any update of the normal cell data.
+The main difference between the ghost cell and the normal cell data.
 Actualization involves inter-processor communications that move the data from normal cells to their ghost copies.
 Mesh data structure implemented in INMOST allows simple design of a numerical scheme on each mesh cell and is very convenient even for single processor implementations.
 Both applications presented in this paper are built using INMOST toolkit.

 First we consider application of the nonlinear FV schemes for the black-oil model [12, 16].
 The black oil model describes the three-phase flow of water, oil and gas components in the underground reservoir.
-If the reservoir pressure drops below certain threshold, then oil is split into a liquid phase and gaseous phase at thermody-namic equilibrium.
+If the reservoir pressure drops below certain threshold, then oil is split into a liquid phase and gaseous phase at thermodynamic equilibrium.
 In this case the water phase does not exchange mass with the other phases, while the liquid and the gaseous phases exchange mass.
 The model consists of mass conservation equations for each of the components and Darcy's velocity equations for each phase: